cwarden/mysql-proxy/doc/protocol.rst

 1. the client connecting to the server
 2. the server responds with the `ERR Packet`_ and closes connection

-MySQL 4.1+ server also may respond at step 4 with a `Old Password Auth Challenge Packet`_:
+MySQL 4.1+ server also may respond at step 4 with a `Auth Method Switch Request Packet`_:

 1. the client connecting to the server
 2. the server responds with the `Auth Challenge Packet`_
 3. the client sends the `Auth Response Packet`_
-4. the server responds with the `Old Password Auth Challenge Packet`_
+4. the server responds with the `Auth Method Switch Request Packet`_
-5. the client sends the `Old Password Auth Response Packet`_
+5. the client sends the `Auth Method Switch Response Packet`_
 6. the server responds with `OK Packet`_ or `ERR Packet`_ and closes the connection

 Auth Challenge Packet